onurgultekin/movie-app/README.md

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).

 I did not need to use Vuex Store for this project.
-Because props was enought to implement this one.
+Because props was enough to implement this one.

 You can see live version of the project at https://nuxtjs-movie-app-onur-gultekin.herokuapp.com/